Malta rules out legal action against former EU Commissioner

 Dalli resigned in October after OLAF, the EU's anti-fraud agency, said there was circumstantial evidence he was aware former assistant, Silvio Zammit, was seeking a bribe to arrange a meeting between him and tobacco group Swedish Match.

-Swedish Match had itself told the Commission that a Maltese businessman asked it for 60 million euros (50.1 million pounds) in order to use his links to Dalli to get him to propose an end to an EU export ban on snus, a snuff that is the company's main product.
+Swedish Match had itself told the Commission that a Maltese businessman asked it for 60 million euros ($78 million) in order to use his links to Dalli to get him to propose an end to an EU export ban on snus, a snuff that is the company's main product.

 Dalli always denied the allegations and is suing the European Commission for wrongful dismissal.